 The eggs are protected inside an egg sac that the mother spider attaches to vegetation.
 The general shape of the sac is like a kettle drum.
 This is an overwintering stage and hatches during around springtime.

 As the eggs hatch, the spiderlings usually disperse by ballooning with wind currents.
 The mother takes care of the young ones until they grow up and are able to find food for themselves.
-They capture prey items by snaring them in sticky webs, and when stuck, they paralyzing them with venom injected through the fangs.
+They capture prey items by snaring them in sticky webs, and when stuck, they paralyze them with venom injected through the fangs.

 Other Names | Banded orb-weaving spider |